KERTLES/Yelp-For-Movies/journals/matthew.md

 ## September 09, 2022
     Today, we managed to get the login feature to work properly on the deployed side of the project.
 I had to make adjustments to the way the site checked the user in order for the logout and profile pages to show up.
 I will have to check with the other team members to see if anything else needs to be adjusted.
 I was suggested to move away from using Django for login functionality and exclusively use DJWTO.

+## September 12, 2022
+    Today, I helped out with trying to figure out how to get the create reviews form to work properly.
+Right now, when you try to exit the page, it leaves the page in a faded state where you can't click on anything.
+I also began doing work on a censorship feature that replaces words on a list with symbols.

+## September 13, 2022
+    Today, I did a lot of work trying to get my tests In had made earlier to work again.
+With And's help, we found out that the names for each of the test functions had to be capitalized after the test_ portion and that it has to be a singular word.
+Neither of us understand why this is the case.
+I also made some new views functions to make it so that the censorship option is something that can be updated independently of every other update parameter.
+So, now a use can update their censorship options without changing any of the other parameters.